Skip to main content

 algorithms that support selective disclosure and unlinkability have

 matured and started seeing early market adoption.
+The COSE set of

 This document defines a new container format similar in purpose and

-design to JSON Web Signature (JWS) called a _JSON Web Proof (JWP)_.
+design to JSON Web Signature (JWS) and COSE Signed Messages called a

-Unlike JWS, which integrity-protects only a single payload, JWP can
+_JSON Web Proof (JWP)_.
+Unlike JWS, which integrity-protects only a

-integrity-protect multiple payloads in one message.
-It also
+single payload, JWP can integrity-protect multiple payloads in one

-adds a protected header to prevent replay.
+computation, and adds a Presentation Header to prevent replay.

 Status of This Memo